-‘Electrification is a historic opportunity for Spain,’ emphasises Santiago Gómez Ramos, President of APPA Renovables.
-‘It allows us to reduce carbon emissions, increase energy efficiency and generate high savings for households and industry.’
-With a largely emission-free electricity mix, electrification is now the smartest option for the sun- and wind-rich country.
+“Electrification is a historic opportunity for Spain,” says Santiago Gómez Ramos, President of APPA Renovables.
+“It allows us to reduce carbon emissions, boost energy efficiency, and generate significant savings for households and industry.”
+With its largely emission-free electricity mix, electrification is the smartest option for this sun- and wind-rich country.

-In 2024, renewable energy will account for 56% of electricity generation.
-The government's Integrated National Energy and Climate Plan (PNIEC) forecasts a 34% increase in electricity demand between 2019 and 2030.
-The figures are taken from the current study ‘El Momento de la Electrificación: Energía Renovable para una Economía Competitiva’ (The Moment of Electrification: Renewable Energy for a Competitive Economy), which was compiled by NTT Data on behalf of the industry association APPA Renewables.
+In 2024, renewable energy will contribute 56% of electricity generation.
+The government's Integrated National Energy and Climate Plan (PNIEC) predicts a 34% rise in electricity demand from 2019 to 2030.
+These figures are drawn from the study ‘El Momento de la Electrificación: Energía Renovable para una Economía Competitiva’ (The Moment of Electrification: Renewable Energy for a Competitive Economy), compiled by NTT Data for APPA Renewables.

 Households save up to 64% on energy costs